 Nicholas Flores is a professor of economics at CU Boulder and has been department chair since 2006.
 He grew up in San Antonio, TX then moved to Melbourne Beach, FL after graduating from high school.
 Before going to college and while living in Florida he worked for the Martin Boat Company in Golden Meadow, LA as a merchant seaman, for Rockwell International on the space shuttle program as a supply clerk, and for Pan American airlines also as a supply clerk.
 In the late 1980s, he moved to the Austin, TX where he earned an economics degree from the University of Texas and then went to UC San Diego where he earned an MS in mathematical statistics and a PhD in economics.
 After earning his PhD, he joined the CU Boulder economics department.
 Nicholas served on the Bixby School Board while his two daughters attended school there and is active in fundraising for CU Economics.

-Ken is currently Director of North American Project Management for Dassault Systemes.
+Ken is currently Senior Director of Services for Skyland Analytics.
 Hailing from California, Ken, his wife Sharon and their two children fell for the allure of the Colorado mountains and relocated to Boulder County in 1998.
 With a BS in Computer Science from Cal Poly San Luis Obispo and an MBA from CU, Ken has held operations management positions in software and life sciences companies for 30 years.
 When not at work, Ken can be found chasing after his two adopted greyhounds or wandering around with a camera in his hands.
 Ken loves all things animal, and enjoys helping Greenwood as both a volunteer photographer and board member.

 Born and raised in Richmond, Virginia, Jenny enjoyed a childhood surrounded by cats, dogs, birds, hermit crabs, rabbits, and a visiting turtle named Aesop.
 Time for college came soon enough and Jenny obtained a BA in Health Administration from Mary Baldwin College and a Master’s of Health Administration from Virginia Commonwealth University.
 During her career in hospital administration in Richmond, Jenny reached a fork in the road at which point she and her husband moved to Manhattan where they founded Taolchemy Records, an Irish music record label.
 After a few years in the Big Apple, they were ready to pioneer West toward wide open spaces, fresh air, and nature at its best.
 Jenny then pursued another of her interests and graduated from the Chef Track program at Boulder’s Auguste Escoffier School of Culinary Arts.
 It wasn’t until a few years later that Jenny finally discovered Greenwood and fell in love with their work, their mission, and their commitment to wildlife.
 When Jenny isn’t at Greenwood volunteering with love, she’s spending time with her husband, Parker, and her furry and feathered children.
 They can also be found in Belize where they have a small home in the jungle, allowing her endless opportunities to indulge her insatiable passions for all things birds, Belizean cuisine, and the ancient Maya.
 Here she can support nature and habitat conservation efforts such as The Belize Zoo & Tropical Education Center, Belize Bird Rescue, Belmopan Humane Society, and the Scarlet Six Biomonitoring Team.